Modern Slavery Act

 • We are a Living Wage employer and require sub-contractors employing people to work on our contracts lasting 8 weeks or longer to pay the Living Wage to those people working on our sites.

-• We have a trained Designated Safeguarding Officer on our Board of Directors to whom safeguarding issues can be reported which may include child exploitation;
+• We have a trained Designated Safeguarding Officer on our Board of Directors to whom safeguarding issues can be reported which may include child exploitation.
+Each branch also has a Safeguarding Lead who has undertaken appropriate training.

-• We promote our Whistleblowing Policy to all employees to encourage them to openly report concerns about slavery, forced labour, human trafficking, exploitation, or other human rights abuses; and
+• We promote our Whistleblowing Policy to all employees to encourage them to openly report concerns about slavery, forced labour, human trafficking, exploitation, or other human rights abuses.

 • We provide training to employees to understand the issues of forced labour, slavery, and trafficking and what they should do if they suspect these issues may be occurring on sites where they work.

-Due Diligence Processes – Vetting our Supply and Subcontract Chain and other Third Parties
+Due Diligence to Reduce Risk – Vetting our Supply and Subcontract Chain and other Third Parties

 As part of our initiative to identify and mitigate risk we have taken steps to eradicate any slavery or human trafficking in our supply chain.
-We therefore acknowledge our duty to continually review and monitor our supply chain and subcontractors, labour agencies and any other related third parties.
+We therefore acknowledge our duty to continually review and monitor our supply chain including suppliers, subcontractors, labour agencies and any other related third parties.

 Regular vetting and auditing takes place to: